-Students seeking to bring an emotional support animal into campus housing must meet with an advisor from the Academic and Career Excellence (ACE) Center to determine if this is a reasonable accommodation.
-Students will be asked to provide documentation of their disability/health condition which supports the need for an emotional support animal.
+Students seeking to bring an emotional support animal into campus housing must meet with an advisor from Accessibility Services on their campus to determine if this is a reasonable accommodation.
+Students will be asked to provide documentation of their disability which supports the need for an emotional support animal.
 Emotional support animals are not permitted in any area other than the student's assigned residence hall room.
-Students with an emotional support animal must obtain a copy of the university's Care and Responsibility of Emotional Support Animals Procedure.
+Students with an emotional support animal must obtain a copy of the university's Care and Responsibility of Emotional Support Animals Procedure (p.
+84).